 15 A similar plague will strike the horses and mules, the camels and donkeys, and all the animals in those camps.
 16 Then the survivors from all the nations that have attacked Jerusalem will go up year after year to worship the King, the LORD Almighty, and to celebrate the Feast of Tabernacles.
 17 If any of the peoples of the earth do not go up to Jerusalem to worship the King, the LORD Almighty, they will have no rain.
 18 If the Egyptian people do not go up and take part, they will have no rain.
 The LORD will bring on them the plague he inflicts on the nations that do not go up to celebrate the Feast of Tabernacles.
 19 This will be the punishment of Egypt and the punishment of all the nations that do not go up to celebrate the Feast of Tabernacles.

 Before addressing the fulfillment of this prophecy, let us first take another look at v.16.
 Zechariah 14:16 says that “the survivors from all the nations that have attacked Jerusalem will go up year after year to worship the King, the LORD Almighty, and to celebrate the Feast of Tabernacles.”
 Recall that as stated above, 2 Maccabees 8:9 says that the Seleucid army that attacked the Maccabees during the Maccabean Wars consisted of Gentiles from “all the nations.”
-The first thing to note concerning this prophecy is that all or every does not always mean all or every in the Bible (Matthew 2:1-3; 4:8; 10:22; Luke 18:31).
+As stated above, all or every does not always mean all or every in the Bible (Matthew 2:1-3; 4:8; 10:22; Luke 18:31).
 “All the nations of the earth” is a hyperbolic expression denoting all or the lion share of the known/inhabited earth (i.e. the Greek Empire as implied in 2 Maccabees 8:9).
 This interpretation is echoed in Colossians 1:5-6, 23; 2 Timothy 4:17; and Luke 2:1 in which this and similar expressions are used to refer to the known/inhabited earth (i.e. the Roman Empire).
 It was within the confines of the Seleucid Empire with few exceptions like Arabia that soldiers were drawn to fight the Maccabees.
 Thus this prophecy would only be applicable to these nations, not North America or Australia or any other excessively remote country.

 Fulfilled!
-A Preterist Interpretation, Exposition and Commentary of Zechariah 14:16-19 Commentary: A New Feast of Tabernacles was instituted during the Maccabean Wars to Celebrate the Miracle that Occurred at the Rededication of the Temple.
+A Preterist Interpretation, Exposition and Commentary of Zechariah 14:16-19: A New Feast of Tabernacles was instituted during the Maccabean Wars to Celebrate the Miracle that Occurred at the Rededication of the Temple.
 Called the Feast of Tabernacles in the Book of Maccabees, This Holiday is Better Known Today as Hanukah.

 Though this may come as a surprise, there is actually more than one Feast of Tabernacles.
 The first Feast of Tabernacles is celebrated in the month of Tishri.
 The second Feast of Tabernacles is celebrated in Casleu.
 The Feast of Tabernacles in Casleu was instituted to celebrate the miracle that took place during the rededication of the Temple amidst the Maccabean Wars and is better known today as Hanukah.
 Hanukah is called the Feast of Tabernacles in the Book of Maccabees.
 It is given this name because it was originally celebrated by the Maccabees in a similar manner as the original Feast of Tabernacles according to 2 Maccabees 10:5-8: